jonpetersen/shch/site/content/tours/_index.md

 image: /img/home-jumbotron.jpg
 heading: What we offer
 intro:
-  heading: What we offer
+  heading: Format
   description: >
-    All our guided tours start and finish at The Merry Harriers pub in the village of Hambledon, Surrey.
+    All our guided tours start and finish either at The Merry Harriers pub in the village of Hambledon, Surrey, or at your chosen location in the vicinity.
 We stay off-road as much as possible, using the extensive local network of bridleways and tracks.
+The tours last up to 4 hours and we'll cover between 20 and 35 miles.
+Along the way we'll visit some of the local sites of interest and have a refreshment stop.
+The maximum group size is 6.
 main:
   heading: Fly up the hills
   description: >
     The area we'll be cycling in is hilly, but our fleet of electric mountain bikes means you'll get up even the steepest ascent without a sweat (unless you want to sweat, the amount of work you let the engine do is up to you).
+Electric bikes are a great way to allow a group of people with differing fitness levels to cycle together.
   image1:
     alt: Electric Bike
     image: /img/134111_light.jpg
-pricing:
-  heading: The Tours
-  description: >-
-    We offer a number of different electric bike tours.
 pricing:
   heading: The Tours
   description: >-